v8/v8.dev/src/features/wasm-bigint.md

 ## 64-bit integers

 JavaScript Numbers are doubles, that is, 64-bit floating-point values.
 Such a value can contain any 32-bit integer with full precision, but not all 64-bit ones.
 WebAssembly, on the other hand, has full support for 64-bit integers, the `i64` type.
-A problem then arises when connecting the two: If a Wasm function returns an i64, for example, then the VM will throw an exception if you call it from JavaScript, something like this:
+A problem occurs when connecting the two: If a Wasm function returns an i64, for example, then the VM will throw an exception if you call it from JavaScript, something like this:

 ```
 TypeError: wasm function signature contains illegal type
 ```

-As the error says `i64` is not a legal type for JavaScript.
+As the error says, `i64` is not a legal type for JavaScript.

 Historically, the best solution for this was “legalization” of the Wasm.
 Legalization means to convert Wasm imports and exports to use valid types for JavaScript.
 In practice, that did two things: